backerman/docrenderer/README.md

 ## Usage example

+The configuration file must be specified with an absolute path; a relative path will cause it to mount as if it were a directory.

     docker build -t docrenderer:testme . && \
     docker stop docrenderer && \
     docker rm docrenderer && \